 You do this by incorporating well-rotted organic matter into the soil when you plant.
 This is important because organic compost assists the soil to hold onto moisture, thus making it available for the plant during dry periods.

 Mulching is another way you can help soil retain water.
-Layer about two inches of garden compost over the root area of the tree, keeping it away from the trunk and foliage.
+Layer about 2 inches (5 cm.) of garden compost over the root area of the tree, keeping it away from the trunk and foliage.
 The mulch disintegrates into the soil in time, improving it.